aadium/nlp-model/README.md

 - matplotlib
 - Jupyter Notebook

-## 📝 Notes
+## Notes

 - The model uses binary bag-of-words features (word presence, not frequency)
 - Numerical stability is ensured through probability clipping in the objective function
 - The visualization helps identify convergence and overfitting patterns
-- This is an educational implementation; production systems would use optimized libraries like scikit-learn
+- This is an educational implementation built to understand logistic regression's inner functioning